 - Whether the home owners can get their properties back after the sale

-Officials at the county tax department or a realtor experienced with foreclosure auctions can help a buyer with the details of the process in their area.
+Officials at the county tax department or a realtor experienced with foreclosure auctions can help a buyer understand how things work.

 Learn more about the secrets to finding government foreclosures to flip >